Molly on the Shore

-Molly on the Shore is a composition of Percy Aldridge Grainger.
-It is an arrangement of two contrasting Irish reels, "Temple Hill" and "Molly on the Shore" that present the melodies in a variety of textures and orchestrations, giving each section of the band long stretches of thematic and counter melodic material.
+Molly on the Shore is a composition by Percy Aldridge Grainger.
+It is an arrangement of two contrasting Irish reels, "Temple Hill" and "Molly on the Shore", that presents the melodies in a variety of textures and orchestrations, giving each section of the band long stretches of thematic and counter melodic material.
+The two reel tunes used by Grainger can be found in the Complete Petrie Collection of Ancient Irish Music as numbers 901 and 902.
 It was written in 1907 by Grainger as a birthday gift for his mother, Rose Annie Aldridge.

+Originally composed for string quartet or string orchestra, this piece was arranged in 1914 for orchestra, for solo piano in 1918, and for wind band in 1920 (all by the composer).
+The string quartet version and the orchestral version are published as the first entry in Grainger's British Folk Music Settings collection, while the solo piano and wind band versions are nineteenth and the twenty-third British Folk Music Settings (respectively).
+Any parts of the several versions of BFMS 1 can be played with one another since they are all in the same key, but they cannot be combined with BFMS 23 since it is in concert A-flat major and not concert G major.

-Originally composed for string quartet or string orchestra, this piece was arranged in 1920 for wind band by the composer, as well as for orchestra.
-Fritz Kreisler set it for violin and piano, but Grainger was thoroughly unimpressed, saying that [It] was a thousand times worse than I had fore-weened {i.e. expected}, and I had not fore-weened anything good.
+Fritz Kreisler set it for violin and piano, but Grainger was thoroughly unimpressed, saying that [It] was a thousand times worse than I had fore-weened [i.e. expected], and I had not fore-weened anything good.